-Module 4.0 units 40/40 lec/lab PT 170 Retail Pharmacy Operations

-The module covers the operations side of retail pharmacy, over the counter medications, alternative medicine, vitamins and minerals, and antiinflammatory and antihistamines.
+Module4.0 units 40/40 lec/labPT 170 Retail Pharmacy Operations pharmacy, over the counter medications, alternative medicine, vitamins and minerals, and antiinflammatory and antihistamines.
 Students will learn to decipher physician's orders, pharmaceutical calculations, medical terminology, and lecture specific prescription drugs.
-Students will also practice in
+Students will also practice in diverse pharmacy settings; including sterile and nonsterile compounding, prescription processing, hospital and retail procedures, and overall professionalism.
+There are no prerequisites.